 North West Queensland Regional Biosecurity Plan

-The North West Queensland Regional Organisation of Councils and Southern Gulf Natural Resource Management group have partnered in the development of a Draft Regional Biosecurity Plan.
+The North West Queensland Regional Organisation of Councils and Southern Gulf Natural Resource Management group have partnered in the development of a Regional Biosecurity Plan.

 The Plan is a statutory requirement and provides guidance on how to reduce biosecurity risks associated with invasive plants and animals.
 In developing the Plan, consideration has been given to the roles of federal, state and local government as well as the individual landowner level.